strus38/Globot/serre/README.md

 Raising pepper plants from seeds to plant inside when the weather is not kind enough.

 The usual suspects:
-- Arduino
+- Arduino Mega
-- LCD screen
+- I2C LCD screen SSD1306
 - DHT-11
 - DS18B20
-- Relay
+- 220V Relay
-- 12V Heater
+- 220V Heater (fish tank cordon)
-- Regulator Power 12V
+- 9V power for Arduino (9V/1A)
+- I2C RTC

 The less frequent items:
 - Fish tank